jlperona-teaching/ecs154a-ssii18/lab3/lab3.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 You may use MUXes, a decoder, a RAM, gates, flip flops, and anything in the Wiring library.
+Bit shifters are fine, though unnecessary.
+(A splitter does the job for the shifting instructions far better than the shifters.)

 Registers and counters are explicitly disallowed.
+You must implement the PC and register file via flip flops.

 CPU Diagram
 ~~~~~~~~~~~